 The records department conducts an official evaluation of transcripts from previous college experience, AP, and CLEP credit.
-Students must request this evaluation by filling out the Request for Evaluation of College or Military Transcript form (available at the advising office on the Canton Campus or the business office on the Macomb Campus, and at the Havana and Rushville Centers).
+Transcripts to be evaluated must be sent to the Admissions and Records Office at SRC directly from the college or university where credit was originally earned.
 The records department also audits the students who have petitioned for graduation.
 The department maintains student records for current and graduated students.